AdvaithaDaduvy/Oasis-Infobyte-Internship/README.md

 # oibsip_taskno
-All of the projects finished for the Oasis Infobyte Internship.
+All of the projects assigned as a part of the Oasis Infobyte Internship.